2called-chaos/synctube_node/README.md

     (CHANNEL-CONTROL) /copt [opt] [newval]
       List, view or change channel options

+    (CHANNEL-CONTROL) /rpckey
+      Show you the current RPC key (will change with channel password)

+    (CHANNEL-CONTROL) /bookmarklet [-h --help] | [-a --action=youtube] [-n --notifications] [-l --label LABEL] Gives you a button you can drag to your bookmarks to add items to the playlist from e.g. YouTube tabs

     (CHANNEL-CONTROL) /host [name-regex]
       Makes you or matching user the new host, both clients are required to be in control